Probing and Leveraging Video Diffusion Transformer Features for Robust Point Tracking: Future work

-While our work demonstrates the effectiveness of video DiT features for point tracking, there remain opportunities for improvement that we leave for future work.
-As shown in Table~\ref{tab:computation_cost}, DiTracker requires more inference time and memory compared to CoTracker3 due to the computational cost of extracting features from the large video diffusion model.
-This is a common trade-off when using foundation models—superior performance comes at increased computational cost.
+While our work demonstrates the effectiveness of video DiT features for point tracking, opportunities for improvement remain that we leave for future work.
+As shown in \Cref{tab:cost}, at inference time, DiTracker requires more time and memory than CoTracker3 due to the cost of extracting features from the large video diffusion model.